Taylor–Cope Historic District

 The Taylor–Cope Historic District is a national historic district that is located in West Bradford Township in Chester County, Pennsylvania.

 It was added to the National Register of Historic Places in 1987.

 History and architectural features

 The district encompasses fifteen contributing buildings, including the separately listed Taylor House, and one contributing structure that are all located in rural Chester County.
 They are primarily residential buildings and barns that were built between 1724 and 1906.

 The oldest building in the district is the English Colonial style Abiah Taylor House that was erected in 1724.
 The contributing structure is the separately listed Cope's Bridge.

-The district was added to the National Register of Historic Places in 1987.